 As a third-year medical student, I am confronted daily with my own ignorance.
 Often, while talking with patients, the diagnostic decision tree can spiral away from me becoming an abysmal labyrinth leaving me feeling at best, inspired to learn and, at worst, inadequate.
 Missed connections constantly remind me that in becoming the best physician I can be, there is still so much more to learn.
 But what if instead of backing away from the unknown, I stayed there with my patients?
 What if I could use these moments as opportunities to practice something much deeper and more timeless than simply discovering areas I need to study?

-It started during my first week of clinical rotations while talking to a forty-year old man who had already suffered multiple heart attacks from illicit drug use.
+It started during my first week of clinical rotations while talking to a 40-year-old man who had already suffered multiple heart attacks from illicit drug use.
 His symptoms piled up, and the decision tree became more complex with each exchange.
 A moment came when he told me that he had been drug-free for six months.
 Suddenly, the labyrinth disappeared leaving me disarmed from my detective role.
 I was overtaken with a sense of presence when judgments and even thoughts themselves dropped from my consciousness.
 From this state, I set aside medical knowledge and expressed genuine admiration for his important accomplishment.
 It seemed as though a heavy weight of shame lifted off his shoulders as he visibly relaxed for the first time.
 Soon after, my attending physician joined us, piling on more questions, rebuilding the labyrinth, exposing what I had missed and highlighting the areas that I needed to study.

 Later that night, in study and reflection, I found myself filling in these gaps of knowledge, attempting to untangle the intricacies of my patients and trying to make sense of their signs and symptoms.
 However, my mind kept returning to the patient I had encountered earlier that day.
 I experienced this subtle feeling that something important had happened.
 I became curious about the man and his story, but above all, I wondered what the most important part of that appointment had been.